ellakoa/postcard-poem/content/posts/watching-the-show.md

   Shrimpers sweeping with wide nets
   A man and a trolley, bait digging I expect
-  Swimmers embracing the cold of the sea sometimes the tide just up to their knees
+  Swimmers embracing the cold of the sea sometimes the tide just up to their knees.

   The lone photographer watching the show.